-As of the date of this prospectus, our authorized share capital consists of 822,424,322 Class A ordinary shares, par value of US\$0.00005 per share, 31,326,801 Class B ordinary shares, par value of US\$0.00005 per share, 4,800,000 Series A convertible preferred shares, par value of US\$0.00005 per share, 9,600,000 Series B convertible preferred shares, par value of US\$0.00005 per share, and 2,248,877 Series C convertible preferred shares, par value of US\$0.00005 per share.
-As of the date hereof, there are 304,475 shares of Class A ordinary shares issued and outstanding, 12,156,545 Class B ordinary shares issued and outstanding, 4,800,000 Series A convertible preferred shares issued and outstanding, 9,600,000 Series B convertible preferred shares issued and outstanding and 2,248,877 Series C convertible preferred shares issued and outstanding.
+As of the date of this prospectus, our authorized share capital consists of 822,424,322 Class A ordinary shares, par value of US\$0.00005 per share, 31,326,801 Class B ordinary shares, par value of US\$0.00005 per share, 4,800,000 Series A convertible preferred shares, par value of US\$0.00005 per share, 9,600,000 Series B convertible preferred shares, par value of US\$0.00005 per share, and 2,248,877 Series C convertible preferred shares, par value of US\$0.00005 per shares of Class A ordinary shares issued and outstanding, 12,156,545 Class B ordinary shares issued and outstanding, 9,600,000 Series B convertible preferred shares issued and outstanding, 9,600,000 Series B convertible preferred shares issued and outstanding, 0,600,000 Series B convertible preferred shares issued and outstanding.
 Each issued and outstanding preferred share will automatically convert into one share of Class B ordinary shares immediately prior to the closing of this offering.

 Upon the closing of this offering, an amended and restated memorandum and articles of association will replace our current memorandum and articles of association in their entirety.
-Our amended and restated memorandum and articles of association will provide that, upon the closing of this offering, we will have two classes of ordinary shares: Class A ordinary shares and Class B ordinary shares and Class B ordinary shares have the same rights except for voting and conversion rights, as described in the following paragraphs.
-Immediately following the closing of this offering, our authorized share capital will consist of shares, par value of US\$0.00005 per share, of which shares are designated as Class A ordinary shares, shares are designated as Class B ordinary shares, and shares are designated as preferred shares.
+Our amended and restated memorandum and articles of association will provide that, upon the closing of this offering, we will have two classes of ordinary shares: Class A ordinary shares and Class B ordinary shares.
+Holders of Class A ordinary shares and Class B ordinary shares have the same rights except for voting and conversion rights, as described in the following paragraphs.
+Immediately following the closing of this offering, our authorized share capital will consist of shares, par value of US\$0.00005 per share, of which shares are designated as Class A ordinary shares, and shares are designated as preferred shares.